Police Department Services

 When leaving for vacation or when going out of town, you can request a house check of your residence from the Boerne Police Department.
 As workload allows, patrol officers will check the security of your residence daily.
 A simple application is filled out with information that is given to the officers and dispatch in regards to your home.
 Once you return, a simple phone call to the department will remove your home from the list.

 The Boerne Police Department utilizes a radar trailer that is set out at various locations within the city.
-The trailer is used to make drivers aware of their speed.
-It is also used to collect data to show what times traffic is the heaviest and what times traffic is the fastest.
-Sergeant James Gonzales is in charge of the radar trailer schedule and can answer any question you might have about it.
-Complete the Citizen's Radar / Traffic Enforcement Request form if you are interested in having the radar trailer or officers set up on your street or in your neighborhood to monitor traffic issues.
+The trailer is used to make drivers aware of their speed and to collect data to show what times traffic is the heaviest and what times traffic is the fastest.
+Complete the Traffic Enforcement Request form If you are interested in having the radar trailer or speed-monitoring officers set up on your street or in your neighborhood to monitor traffic issues.
 Email Lt.
 James Schmidt [email protected] for questions regarding the radar trailer.

 Child Passenger Safety Seat Installation and Inspections